cmontilha/CaioPortfolio/README.md

 ## 📄 License

-Created by Caio Montilha.
-This project is licensed under the MIT License.
+⚠️ This project is proprietary.
+Any use, reproduction, or redistribution is strictly prohibited without prior written permission from the author.